gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 Establishing a ROLAP data source in GA Universe is straightforward:

-1. Navigate to Data Sources.
+1. Navigate to Data Sources under the Data tab
-2. Select Add New Data Source.
+2. Click the + button in the bottom left corner
-3. Assign a descriptive name.
+3. Assign a descriptive name
+    - Note: This name can't be changed
-4. Choose ROLAP as the data source type.
+4. Choose ROLAP as the data source type
-5. Save your settings.
+5. Save your settings

 <center>